-Tinctures are concentrated herbal extracts which use alcohol as the solvent.
+Tinctures are concentrated herbal extracts using alcohol as the solvent.
 You can use any spirit you like, but we prefer something neutral like vodka to fully experience the flavor of the herb.

-Tinctures can be made with fresh or dried flowers, leaves, roots, barks, or berries.
-They can be taken by the dropper, diluted in tea or sparkling water, or even used in salad dressings!
+Tinctures can be made with fresh or dried flowers, leaves, roots, barks, or berries, and they can be taken by the dropper or diluted in tea.